Cold Spring Tavern

 Visitors can also see the old “Road Gang House” that is right behind the tavern.
 The Road Gang House was built by Chinese immigrants in 1868 for shelter as they paved the toll road through the San Marcos Pass.
 Another building near the restaurant was a bunkhouse for the stage drivers who would stop by to rest and to add or remove horses to their stagecoaches.
 The bunkhouse is now a gift shop.

-Located on Stagecoach Road along the Highway 154, Cold Spring Tavern is the only stop in an area that consists of miles of trees and roads.
+Located on Stagecoach Road along Highway 154, Cold Spring Tavern is the only stop in an area that consists of miles of trees and roads.
 Nonetheless, it becomes quite packed on the weekends with people enjoying tri-tip sandwiches or their wild game chili.
-It is quite the hidden gem in the heart of Santa Monica mountains that weary drivers can visit to enjoy lunch, dinner, and the rustic view.
+It is quite the hidden gem, a place where weary drivers can visit to enjoy lunch, dinner, and the rustic view.

 Know Before You Go

 During the weekends around noon, the restaurant begins serving its Santa Maria–style tri-tip sandwiches.
 They also offer live music.

 Follow us on Twitter to get the latest on the world's hidden wonders.